redwinbee/cse248-project/README.md

 5. Finally, it should show in the "Projects" the `pom.xml` file which means it imported correct
 6. Click finish

 ## Running: This project uses the maven build system.
-Please use `mvn javafx:run` to properly start the application.
+Please use `mvn javafx:run@release` to run the program normally, or `mvn javafx:run@debug` and attach a debugger.

 1. The data was manipulated entirely using ChatGPT where I had to explain the context of what each entry meant, and how they related to each other.
 It took some time, but eventually I was able to have ChatGPT produce a table that